FlavScents AInsights Entry for Methyl 3-(methyl thio) propionate (CAS: 13532-18-8)

 7. Toxicology, Safety & Exposure Considerations

-- Inhalation Exposure: Volatility suggests potential for inhalation exposure; occupational safety measures should be considered.
+- Inhalation Exposure: Volatility suggests potential for inhalation exposure; occupational safety measures should be considered in manufacturing settings.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature